Azure/ALZ-Bicep/docs/wiki/AddingPolicyDefs.md

 For example, you could leave the [Custom Policy Definitions module](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/definitions) from `ALZ-Bicep` as is and then copy/clone this module and add your own custom Policy Definitions and Initiatives into this separate module.

 > Ensure you deploy all of your Custom Policy Definitions at the correct stage of your deployment as per the guidance in the [Deployment Flow wiki article](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).

+## Support

+If you have any issues or require any assistance or advice please raise a [GitHub Issue](https://github.com/Azure/ALZ-Bicep/issues/new/choose) on the repo and we will work with you to assist where possible.